 Q: Why do they ask so many questions when I dial 911?
 Why don't they just send help?

 A: The first question a dispatcher will ask when you dial 911 is "Police, Fire, or Ambulance?"
-They need to know this so they can route your call to the proper agency, where specially trained dispatchers (referred to as call-takers) will take over.
-These call-takers will then verify your address and determine the general nature of the call.
+These call-takers will verify your address and determine the general nature of the call.
 As the call-taker is talking to you, they are entering data into a Computer-Aided Dispatch system.
 Another dispatcher reads the information from the computer and radios the information to responders.
 They dispatch the call very quickly, even while you are answering questions.
 The call-taker will continue asking you questions about your emergency so they can determine if additional help should be sent, and to provide you with "Pre-Arrival Instructions," such as giving step-by-step instructions on CPR or (as happens more often than you might think) instructions for delivering a baby.

 Q: Why does a fire truck come to my house when I call for an ambulance?